ByteThisCoding/js-simple-calculator/README.md

 This is an example implementation of a calculator app.
 Feel free to also check out:
 * Our [YouTube Video](https://www.youtube.com/watch?v=aeS2-QYu02k), where we code this in real time with music.

+## Demo the Live Example
+The live example can be viewed in action on [this page](https://htmlpreview.github.io/?https://github.com/ByteThisStore/js-simple-calculator/blob/main/index.html).

 ## Example Requirements
 We're going to create a simple calculator which behaves like the Windows calculator app.
 Let's explicitly outline the behavioral requirements for our app:
 * Calculator should evaluate in entry order.
 In other words: *we don't need to wory about PEMDAS*.